 Every state maintains a record of their state citizen’s criminal background.
 These online databases are all linked so you can track criminal histories from another state.
-You are able to go to courthouse and check in person, or check the website.
-You must know which county the crime occured in, and in the event that it was in a different state, you might have to pay a fee for a more complete search.
+You are able to go to the courthouse and check in person or you can check the website.
+You must know which county the crime occurred in, and in the event that it was in a different state, you might have to pay a fee for a more complete search.

 A criminal records search you will find out if someone has been arrested, charged, or convicted for crimes, which include:

 - Sexual offenses including rape, assault.